JurJean/SprayPersistenceBundle/README.md

 location.

 At this moment you'll create more and more duplicate code.
-That's where the FilterableEntityRepository comes into play.
+That's where the FilterableEntityRepository comes in.
 The above logic can be rewritten as:

     class EntityPublished implements EntityFilterInterface
     {